yingweiwo

 ADME/Pharmacokinetics

-PK experiments were generally conducted as follows: All species were fasted overnight before dosing, provided water ad libitum, and fed 4 h following drug treatment.
-Blood was collected at predetermined intervals for all species into EDTA-containing tubes and centrifuged.
-Plasma was harvested and stored at −70 °C until analysis.
+PK experiments are usually performed as follows: all animals are fasted overnight before administration, have free access to water, and are fed 4 hours after administration.
+Blood is collected from all animals at predetermined time intervals into tubes containing EDTA and centrifuged.
+Plasma is collected and stored at -70 °C until analysis.

 Toxicity/Toxicokinetics

-Omarigliptin was also evaluated in an exploratory 14-day oral safety study in male rats at 100 mg kg–1 day–1.
-The compound was well tolerated over the duration of the study, with no mortality or physical signs noted.
-Clinical pathology findings were limited to slight decreases in glucose, triglycerides, and cholesterol.
-The AUC(0–24h), Cmax, and Tmax were 5003 μM·h, 371 μM, and 2 h, respectively.
+Omagglitin was negative in the Ames mutagenicity test.
+[1] In the PatchXpress cardiac ion channel assay, omamagglitin had minimal functional inhibition of hERG currents at the highest tested concentration of 30 μM.
+In a nonfunctional MK-499 replacement binding study, the compound had an IC50 > 30 μM and no significant effect on IKs, INa, and ICaL at concentrations up to 30 μM.
+[1] Omagglitin was also evaluated in an exploratory 14-day oral safety study in male rats at a dose of 100 mg kg⁻¹ day⁻¹.
+The compound was well tolerated during the study, with no deaths or adverse reactions observed.
+Clinicopathological findings were limited to slight decreases in glucose, triglycerides, and cholesterol.
+AUC (0–24 h), Cmax, and Tmax were 5003 μM·h, 371 μM, and 2 h, respectively.

 References